bradleyrumball/epiCas/README.md

     gem "epi_cas", git: "git@git.epigenesys.org.uk:epigenesys/epi-cas.git"
     ```

-4. Install the new gems:
+3. Install the new gems:

     ```
     bundle install
     ```

-5. Run the install generator passing in the model name:
+4. Run the install generator, passing in the relevant model name (usually User):

     ```
     bundle exec rails g epi_cas:install ModelName
     ```

-    **Note:**
-    If the project has already been Devise enabled (as the Rails template has), you can add `--no-devise-install` to disable re-running the `devise:install` task.

-6. Migrate the database:
+5. Migrate the database:

     ```
-    bundle exec rake db:migrate
+    bundle exec rails db:migrate
     ```

 ### Configuration
 The configuration file is `config/epi_cas_settings.yml`.

-You should change the titles and urls appropriately.
+You should change the titles and URLs as appropriate.
 You can also specify the groups of users allowed access to your system.

 ### Customisation
 You can override the following methods in your model to do any additional processing such as settings departments: